mstocco/mariostoc.co/content/racereports/2023-xterra-whistler.md

 your bike; coffee is just over at that table.

 I was expecting the air temperature to be cold.
-All week, Whistler has be waking up to ~6°C; this morning it is a balmy 9°C.  The plan to stay out of the water is amended and I swim out to the first floating dock; a quick 5 minutes in and out of the lake.
+All week, Whistler has be waking up to ~6°C; this morning it's a balmy 9°C.  The plan to stay out of the water is amended and I swim out to a floating dock; a short 5 minutes in and out of the lake.

 A small field of elites hit the water first.
-It is a mass start from the beach for the rest of the ~100 age-group participants.
+It's a mass start from the beach for the rest of the ~100 age-group participants.
 I find a spot on the water's edge, swimmer's left.